Gallery of Wood Cabinet Doors and wood types

 The panel profile is a letter and specifies how the center of your door looks.
 The letter ‘P’ means the center panel is plywood; any other letter means the center panel is solid wood.

 The stile and rail width refers to the width of the outer frame.
 We measure that width in inches.
-Our default stile and rail width is 2.25″; you can request wider or narrower stiles and rails.
+Our default stile and rail width for most profiles is 2.25″; you can request wider or narrower stiles and rails.

 You can also combine different stile and rail widths.
 In this case, note the rail widths first and the stile widths second – for example, 2.25″/3″.